NREL/WaterTAP3/watertap3/docs/source/unit_models/ammonia_addition.rst

         C_{amm} = 6699.1 S ^ {0.4219}
 |
-This cost is then multiplied by the number of units and the TPEC factor for the final FCI for the chemical addition.
+This cost is then multiplied by the number of units and the EIF factor for the final FCI for the chemical addition.
 These parameters were determined by fitting data from FIGURE 5.5.11 - AQUA AMMONIA FEED 29% SOLUTION in McGivney & Kawamura (2008).